-Over the previous three years, we attended an average of three rail incidents a year.
-Although such incidents can have significant consequences, fortunately, the number of incidents we attend on railways in County Durham and Darlington is low; only eight in total over the previous three years, 75% of which were located within Darlington District.
-Of these incidents, none were related to the trains themselves, but instead involved assisting other agencies with suicide attempts, bariatric patients and medical interventions, as well as instances where no action by CDDFRS personnel was required.personnel.
+Over the previous three years, we attended an average of two rail incidents a year.
+Although such incidents can have significant consequences, fortunately, the number of incidents we attend on railways in County Durham and Darlington is low; only six in total over the previous three years, none of which occurred in 2018/19.
+Four of the incidents were located within Darlington District.
+Of these incidents, none were related to the trains themselves, but instead involved assisting other agencies with bariatric patients or medical interventions, as well as instances where no action by CDDFRS personnel was required.

 Risk 12 - Rail

-Catastrophic 4
+Catastrophic

-Significant
+Significant \star

 Moderate •

 Minor

 Limited

-L .OW Medium Low Medium Medium High High
+L .ow Medium Low Medium Medium High High

-Likelihood Medium Low
+Likelihood Likelihood Med dium Low

-Consequence Sig gnificant
+Consequence s e Sig gnificant

-Overall assessm ent High
+Overall assessm Overall assessment High